 - Develop emotional awareness and compassion for each other.

-- Create profound trust that they have each other’s back.
+- Create a profound trust that they have each other’s back.

 - Build meaningful skills or “habits” that lead out of discordance into greater understanding and mutual respect.